What is adult learning?

 Courses are available daytime, evening and weekends for most of the year.
-Due to the current worldwide coronavirus situation, the autumn term of our 2020-2021 academic year will be a mixture of online delivery and face-to-face courses.
-A live enrolment date is currently set for early August, via the online enrolment method.
+Due to the current worldwide coronavirus situation, our 2020-2021 academic year will be a mixture of online delivery and face-to-face courses.
+Courses can be booked on the website or by calling 0300 200 1044.

-We also have targeted community learning programmes, which work through partnerships; these consist of:
+We also have targeted community learning programmes, which usually work through partnerships.

-- Supported Learning meeting the needs of adults with learning disabilities. and the
+- Supported Learning meeting the needs of adults with learning disabilities

-- Passport to Wellbeing offer for adults with low to moderate mental health issues.
+- Passport to Wellbeing supporting adults with low to moderate mental health issues.

 The Service was reviewed by Ofsted in May 2016, in the form of a short inspection.
-The Ofsted judgement was that the Service remains 'Good', that SAL offers a wide variety of quality educational experiences and that Safeguarding is 'Good'.
+The Ofsted judgement was that the Service remains 'Good', that Surrey Adult Learning offers a wide variety of quality educational experiences and that Safeguarding is 'Good'.
 It also noted that Surrey County Council (SCC) has good oversight of the provision and provides appropriate support and challenge to all proposed initiatives.

 We promise to: